Merchant Taylors' School, Northwood: Publications

 Additionally, there are magazines produced by the students themselves.
-"The Dependent" is a termly publication with a satirical bent, largely focused on school life, "Tech 'N' Mech" is a magazine written by pupils of all ages about technology, mechanics and science, and 'Pulse' is the younger pupils' magazine of creative writing and journalistic comment.
+"The Dependent" is a termly satirical publication, largely focussed on school life.

-Prefect Body
+Prefect body

-The school prefect body (JCR) is drawn from the Upper Sixth Form, and is made up of Monitors (the table) and Prompters (the bench).
-Monitors are effectively head prefects, and number about 11, which fluctuates depending on demand, with more members being added in times of high demand, i.e. in events.
-They are headed by the Head Monitor, who is supported by two Second Monitors and a Senior Monitor.
-The remainder of the JCR (Prompters) number roughly 40, and ensure good order is kept in school.
-Although the powers and responsibilities of the JCR have declined over recent decades, they still retain a few privileges.
-For instance, members of the JCR are allowed to wear pinstriped shirts and jackets with silver buttons, whilst Monitors are allowed to wear gold-buttoned suits, the style being chosen by committee.
+The school prefect body, known as the JCR, is composed of members from the Upper Sixth Form and is divided into two groups: monitors (referred to as "the table") and prompters ("the bench").
+Monitors serve as head prefects and typically number around 11, though this can fluctuate depending on the school's needs, such as during major events.
+They are led by the head monitor, who is supported by two second monitors and a senior monitor.
+The remaining members of the JCR, the prompters, number approximately 40 and are responsible for maintaining order within the school.

+Although the powers and responsibilities of the JCR have diminished over recent decades, its members still enjoy certain privileges.
+For example, all JCR members are permitted to wear pinstriped shirts and jackets with silver buttons, while monitors are distinguished by gold-buttoned suits, with the style selected by committee.

-In addition, within each house there is a number of House Prefects, appointed by the Head of House.
-They help organise House events and competitions within school.
+Additionally, each house appoints a number of house prefects, chosen by the Head of House.
+These prefects play a key role in organizing house events and competitions within the school.

 Merchant Taylors' Prep School

 Merchant Taylors' Prep is Merchant Taylors' preparatory school for boys aged 3–13.
-It was originally called Northwood Prep School, but merged into Merchant Taylors' in 2015,.
+It was originally called Northwood Prep School, but merged into Merchant Taylors' in 2015.
 Pupils from Merchant Taylors' Prep do not currently have to sit the entrance exams to enter MTS.
-Merchant Taylors' Prep also has many sister programs with Merchant Taylors', through which they also share grounds, and occasional staff swaps.
-It also should be noted that students at Merchant Taylors' Prep join with the main school in year 9 (alongside the 13+ cohort), as opposed to joining with the 11+ cohort in year 7.
-Equally, students who join with the 11+ cohort tend to go to the main school rather than the prep school.
+Merchant Taylors' Prep also has many sister programmes with Merchant Taylors', through which they also share grounds, and occasional staff swaps.

 Houses

-There are eight houses at Merchant Taylors' School.
-The Manor of the Rose takes its name from the original school buildings in Suffolk Lane in the City of London.
-It was the boarding house from 1933 to 2000.
-Recently the name of Clive was changed to Raphael as a result of the George Floyd protests, due to Clive's involvement with the “foundation of the Empire”.
+There are eight houses at Merchant Taylors' School Recently, the name of Clive was changed to Raphael as a result of the George Floyd protests, due to Clive's involvement with the “foundation of the Empire”.
+Each house is led by a Head of House, formerly called a Housemaster.